lite-xl/lite-xl-lsp/README.md

   },
   -- Set by default to 16 should only be modified if having issues with a server requests_per_second = 16,
-  -- By default each request is written to the server stdin in chunks of -- 10KB, if this gives issues set to false to write everything at once. requests_in_chunks = true,
   -- Some servers like bash language server support incremental changes -- which are more performant but don't advertise it, set to true to force -- incremental changes even if server doesn't advertise them.